-[ 30 : 35 ] And already there's an invasion of health-giving light into their lives and into their personalities that have begun to transform them and will go on transforming them forever into the image of Jesus himself.
+And already, there's an invasion of health-giving light into their lives and into their personalities that have begun to transform them.
+And we'll go on transforming them forever into the image of Jesus himself.

 There may be a long way to go.
-For many of us who are Christians it seems like there's a very long way to go.
-But just like somebody who has had a lethal cancer removed and cut out from their body, the decisive intervention, has been made.
+For many of us who are Christians, it seems like there's a very long way to go.
+But just like somebody who has had a lethal cancer removed and cut out from their body, the decisive intervention has been made.

 Now the recovery is assured.
 They wait with patience that full restoration to health and to strength that is promised.
-By his wounds you have been healed.
+By his wounds, you have been healed.